ChenXu02/ChenXu02.github.io/_pages/about.md

 ---
 permalink: /
-title: "Chen Xu GitHub Pages"
+title: "Chen Xu"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html